uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

     Immutability
         The object is immutable when it is not possible to change its state after it is constructed.

-    Model
-        A result of training machine-learning algorithm that stores information necessary to run inference (prediction) on a new dataset.

     Online Mode
         The computation mode for an algorithm in |dal_short_name|, where the data needed for computation becomes available in parts over time.

+    Workload
+        A task of applying a |dal_short_name| algorithm to a dataset.

 Other
 =====